 The difficulty ranges from incredibly easy and perfect for weeknight meals to slightly more advanced.
 There is a nice balance with appetizers, breads, rice, soups, stews, grilled items, roasts, fish, shellfish, salads, vegetables, and a variety of desserts.

 Chapters are divided based on course: Mezze and Sharing Plates; Breads and Grains; Soups, Stews and Tangines; Roasts and Grills; Salads and Vegetables; and Desserts and Sweet Treats.

-Nearly every recipe has a beautiful, full page photograph of the finished dish provided by Liz and Max Haarala Hamilton.
-There are no step-by-step photos, but I didn’t really feel that they were needed.
+The photography is by Liz and Max Haarala Hamilton.
+Nearly every recipe has a beautiful, full page photograph of the finished dish.
 A few illustrations by Susan Brinkhurst of various ingredients such as shrimp and scallions add an artistic touch alongside some of the recipes.

 The first recipe I tried was Eastern-Style Focaccia.
-This originally Italian bread has a Middle Eastern twist with the addition of cumin, coriander, dried mint, red chili flakes, thyme, nigella seeds, and sumac.
-We all loved the Focaccia.
+This traditionally Italian bread has a Middle Eastern twist with the addition of cumin, coriander, dried mint, red chili flakes, thyme, nigella seeds, and sumac.
+We all loved the bread.
 Even Claire snuck in a bite while Chad was trying his piece.

-Ghayour recommends pairing the bread with soups, salty cheeses/dips, or using it as the base for a feta and roasted pepper sandwich.
+Ghayour recommends pairing the Eastern-Style Focaccia with soups, salty cheeses/dips, or using it as the base for a feta and roasted pepper sandwich.
 As with many fresh breads, this is best the day it is made.

 I also made Joojeh Kabab (Saffron and Lemon Chicken) with Chelo (Persian Basmati Rice), Pistachio and Feta Dip, Cinnamon and Citrus Almond Pastry Cigars, and Pomegranate Tabbouleh Cups.